Best Of, Itinerary, Japan, Kanto

-Hakone Travel Guide: What to do in Hakone, a quick trip from Tokyo
+Hakone Travel Guide: Things to do in Hakone, A Quick Trip from Tokyo

-Hakone is a mountain town located just a few hours from Tokyo.
-You can enjoy a view of Mount Fuji, many nature walks, visit shrines, and of course – the crisp mountain air.
-You can also enjoy Japan’s favorite pastime – bathing in an onsen!
+Hakone is a peaceful mountain town located just a few hours from Tokyo.
+In Hakone, you can enjoy a view of Mount Fuji, many nature walks, visit shrines, and of course, the crisp mountain air.
+You can also try out Japan’s favorite pastime – bathing in an onsen!

 Hakone Travel Guide - A train in Hakone